 Interestingly, Ophiarachna takes advantage of several of these fish's natural nocturnal behavior to find hiding spaces.
 And although they feed on a variety of items (e.g., algae, etc.) this behavior was observed to be quite successful.

-And thanks to Youtube...here's some video footage of this beast doing something VERY close to the behavior described, but I'll betcha most people don't actually know that these critters can CAPTURE and EAT FISH.
+And thanks to Youtube...here's some video footage of this beast doing something VERY close to the behavior described, but I'll betcha most people don't actually know that these critters can EAT FISH.
 Just let them hang naturally...and watch the wonder!